-Dr. Virginie Grzelczyk is a Reader in International Relations at Aston University, UK, Head of School of Social Sciences and Humanities.
+Dr. Virginie Grzelczyk is a Reader in International Relations at Aston University and the Head of the School of Social Sciences and Humanities.

 She holds a MA and PhD in Government and Politics from the University of Maryland, and a MA in Diplomacy and Security from Ewha University.